Red Sox vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have won in 29, or 52.7%, of the 55 contests they have been named as odds-on underdogs this year.
+- The Red Sox have come away with 30 wins in the 56 contests they have been listed as the underdogs in this season.

-- Boston has a record of 23-21 in games where sportsbooks have it as underdogs of at least +100 on the moneyline.

-- Boston and its opponents have hit the over in 52 of its 104 games with a total this season.
+- Games involving Boston have gone over the total set by bookmakers in 53 of 105 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!